 8 were used in August 1943 for trials with forward rotating Upkeep mines at the Ashley Walk bombing range in the New Forrest near to Fordingbridge.
 The idea was that a sea launched Upkeep mine could roll up the beach and penetrate coastal defences and also potentially be used to attack strategic canals.
 Though the trials were successful the idea was taken no further.
 During the trial one of the Lancasters was caught in the slipstream of others in close formation and crashed.

-3 of the Lancasters were also used on Operation Guzzle in August and December 1946 for disposing of the remaining 37 live upkeep mines in the Atlantic Ocean about 280 miles west of Glasgow.
+A single Lancaster was used to dispose of a single Upkeep in April 1945 and 3 of the Lancasters were used on Operation Guzzle in August to December 1946 for disposing of the remaining 37 live upkeep mines in the Atlantic Ocean about 280 miles west of Glasgow.

 All the remaining 11 were all unceremoniously scrapped post war.